 Can I use orange juice to make the ham glaze?

-If you don’t have orange marmalade, the best substitutes are orange jam or orange juice concentrate.
-Concentrate has a thicker, more syrupy consistency that works better than orange juice when making a ham glaze.
-If you use orange juice, make sure it’s pulpy, otherwise you’ll end up with too much liquid in the glaze, and it will change the consistency.
+When I don’t have orange marmalade, I’ve found that the best substitutes are orange jam or orange juice concentrate.
+Pro tip: concentrate has a thicker, more syrupy consistency that works better than orange juice when making a ham glaze.

 The orange honey ham glaze can be saved if you have extra.
 Store it in an airtight container in the fridge, for up to a week.
 Add more to slices of leftover ham when you reheat them.
 Or you can use it for another pork dish.